CodeFrite/How-To-GO-ETH/core/asm/lexer.md

 # Lexer

-The `lexer` is responsible for tokenizing the source code.
+The `lexer` is responsible for tokenizing the source code for the compiler which converts them to bytecodes.
 It accepts as an input a source code, parses it and returns tokens distributed over a channel.
 Here are a few examples of inputs and outputs used in the `lexer_test.go` file:
 ```
 tests := []struct {
 	input  string